jarek1992/raytracer_project/README.md

 ## 🚀 Zenith | Modern C++20 Path Tracing Engine
-A high-performance, physically-based path tracing engine built with C++20.
+A high-performance path tracing engine built with C++20, based on the implementation of the ray-tracer by Peter Shirley and developed further by me.
 This project features a robust real-time diagnostic UI, sophisticated environmental lighting, and a professional post-processing pipeline.

 <img width="1200" height="675" alt="render_main" src="https://github.com/user-attachments/assets/10faae78-c023-4ff2-b227-0d4816d0408e" />